avo-hq/docs.avohq.io/docs/2.0/actions.md

         model.update active: true
       end

-      # Optionally you may send a notification with the message to that user from inside the action
+      # Optionally, you may send a notification with the message to that user from inside the action
       UserMailer.with(user: model).toggle_active(fields[:message]).deliver_later
     end